 During this phase we’ll meet with your CEO, marketing director, and account executives to get the low down on your business.
 We’ll learn about your positioning, competitive marketplace, goals and objectives.

-Key Insight: During these meetings we’ll always bring Matilda, our trusty .mp3 recorder.
 It was during one of these meetings that California Deluxe Windows’ (CDW) CEO Aaron Adrim uttered his famous potato-chip close: “At California Deluxe Windows each of your custom-to-order windows are installed using our proprietary installation system that’s so precise, we never break your stucco.
 Even if your house is covered with potato chips, we wouldn’t crack one chip.”
 This phrase has since become iconic on L.A.-area radio and helped catapult CDW’s business to new heights.
-If we hadn’t brought Matilda, we probably would have forgot this nugget and homeowners across L.A. would be stuck with drab windows from Home Depot.
+If we hadn’t met with Adrim, we probably would have never discovered this nugget and homeowners across L.A. would be stuck with drab windows from Home Depot.

 Step 3: Shopping You